Prerequisites

 - Check

-%ProgramData%\Runlayer\ai_watch_detect.logfor errors - A non-compliant status means the scan failed — check network connectivity and credentials
+%ProgramData%\Runlayer\auto_provisioning.logfor errors - A non-compliant status means the sync or a prerequisite failed — check the packaged CLI, network connectivity, and credentials

 - Verify the device can reach your Runlayer host